davidrmiller/neural2d/README.md

 Then open a web browser and point it at [http://localhost:24080](http://localhost:24080) .

 If your firewall complains, you may need to allow access to TCP port 24080.

+**How do I disable the GUI interface?**<a name="howDisableGui"></a>

+The easiest way is to add -DDISABLE_WEBSERVER to the g++ command line in the Makefile.
+Alternatively, you can undefine the macro ENABLE_WEBSERVER in neural2d.h.

+When the web server is disabled, there is no remaining dependency on POSIX sockets.

 **How do I use my own data instead of the digits images?**<a name="howOwnData"></a>